txcceuu/Fortnite-Resolution-Changer/README.md

 * 🔎 Automatically locates your `GameUserSettings.ini`
 * 📝 Edits all resolution-related fields correctly
-* 🧼 Sets the fullscreen mode to ensure changes apply properly
 * ✅ No technical knowledge required

 ---